 What is a civil partnership?

 A civil partnership gives a couple benefits that are not extended to people who are cohabiting.
-By entering a civil partnership, you become ‘Civil Partners’.
+By entering into a partnership, you become ‘Civil Partners’.

 Civil partnerships create the same legal rights as marriages.
 These rights include those in relation to property and assets, tax treatment such as couples’ allowances and the same rights which apply in terms of inheritance tax.